 Base Rate Filings.
 On February 8, 2021, Electric Utility filed a rate request with the PAPUC to increase its annual base distribution revenues by \$9.
 The increased revenues would fund ongoing system improvements and operations necessary to maintain safe and reliable electric service.
 Electric Utility requested that the new electric rates become effective April 9, 2021.
-However, the PAPUC typically suspends the effective date for general base rate proceedings for a period not to exceed nine months after the filing date to allow for the investigation and public hearing.
+The PAPUC entered an Order on March 11, 2021, suspending the effective date for the rate increase to allow for investigation and public hearings.
+Unless a settlement is reached sooner, this review process is expected to last up to nine months from the date of filing.
 The Company cannot predict the timing or the ultimate outcome of the rate case review process.

 On January 28, 2020, Gas Utility filed a request with the PAPUC to increase its annual base distribution operating revenues by \$75 annually.
 On October 8, 2020, the PAPUC issued a final Order approving a settlement that permits Gas Utility to increase its annual base distribution rates by \$20, through a phased approach, with \$10 beginning January 1, 2021 and an additional \$10 beginning July 1, 2021.
-Additionally, Gas Utility is authorized to implement a DSIC once Gas Utility total property, plant and equipment less accumulated depreciation reaches \$2,875, with this threshold being unchanged from Gas Utility's 2019 base rate case.
+Additionally, Gas Utility was authorized to implement a DSIC once Gas Utility total property, plant and equipment less accumulated depreciation reached \$2,875.
+This threshold was achieved in December 2020, and Gas Utility implemented a DSIC effective April 1, 2021.
 The PAPUC's final Order also includes enhanced COVID-19 customer assistance measures, including the establishment of an Emergency Relief Program for a defined set of payment troubled customers ("ERP").
 Additionally, the PAPUC's final Order permits Gas Utility to establish a regulatory asset for certain incremental expenses attributable to the ongoing COVID-19 pandemic, most notably expenses related to the ERP and uncollectible accounts expense, through the effective date of rates in the next Gas Utility base rate case, to be recovered and amortized over a 10-year period.
 In accordance with the terms of the PAPUC's final Order, Gas Utility is not permitted to file a rate case prior to January 1, 2022.

-UGI UTILITIES, INC. AND SUBSIDIARIES Notes to Condensed Consolidated Financial Statements
+UGI UTILITIES, INC. AND SUBSIDIARIES Notes to Condensed Consolidated Financial Statements (unaudited)